telepresenceio/telepresence/tutorial.md

 <table style="border-collapse: collapse; border: none; padding: 5px; line-height: 29px">
 <tr style="border: none; padding: 5px">
-    <td style="border: none; padding: 5px; width:65%"><ol start="5"><li>Open the preview URL in your browser.
-What loads will be the web app but sending requests to the <code>DataProcessingNodeService</code> service to your laptop.
-The Node server replies back to the cluster with the <span style="color:blue" class="bold">blue</span> option enabled; you will see a blue title and blue pod in the diagram.
+    <td style="border: none; padding: 5px; width:65%"><ol start="5"><li>Open the preview URL in your browser to see the intercepted version of the app.
+The Node server on your laptop replies back to the cluster with the <span style="color:blue" class="bold">blue</span> option enabled; you will see a blue title and blue pod in the diagram.
 Remember that previously these elements were <span style="color:green" class="bold">green</span>.<br />You will also see a banner at the bottom on the page informing that you are viewing a preview URL with your name and org name.</li></ol></td>
     <td style="border: none; padding: 5px"><img src="../../images/tp-tutorial-2.png"/></td>
 </tr>
 </table>